 - Pot – a small seedling pot for putting the soil and seeds into.

-- Seed Label – a coloured cardboard label that will identify what’s growing in each pot.
+- Plant label – a coloured cardboard label that will identify what’s growing in each pot.

 2. Why are my Discovery Garden seeds not sprouting?